status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

 ## Step 5: Finalize the vote {: #finalize-vote}

-After the 7-day verification period, the finalization begins.
+After verification, the finalization begins.
 A vote stays pending until at least one person finalizes it.

 1. Open the dApp and find the vote to finalize.
 1. Select **Finalize the vote**.